TymDrogin/mnist-digits-recognitions/README.md

 # mnist_digits_recognitions
-Neural network build from scratch to recognise mnist digits
+Simple dense NN written from scratch and also tf realisation